 You can continue to search by applying filters.
 You can sort by certifications (such as SA8000, which ensures humane working conditions) to find a manufacturer that aligns with your business values.

-Another thing to consider when sourcing from Alibaba: make sure your manufacturer is not a trading company.
-A trading company is a middleman and won’t be able to produce your products.
+You can also make sure your manufacturer is not a trading company.
+A trading company is a liaison and won’t be able to produce your products.

-Another place to research manufacturers is free online supplier directories.
-These directories act as manufacturer catalogs that contain profiles for hundreds or thousands of manufacturers, wholesalers, and suppliers.
-Below, we’ve listed a few of the most popular ones for both domestic and overseas suppliers:
+Another place to research manufacturers is in an online supplier directory.
+These directories act as manufacturer catalogs that contain profiles for thousands of manufacturers, wholesalers, and suppliers.
+A few of the most popular ones for domestic and international suppliers are:

 Online domestic directories